-As of June 30, 2023, we had cash, cash equivalents and marketable securities of \$113.0 million.
-We expect that our expenses will increase substantially in connection with our ongoing activities, particularly as we advance preclinical activities and conduct clinical trials for OTX-2002 and any other product candidates in development.
+As of September 30, 2024, we had cash and cash equivalents of \$30.4 million.
+We expect that our expenses will be consistent with our cost reductions through strategic re-prioritization of our clinical and pre-clinical programs and platform efforts.
 In addition, we will continue to incur additional costs associated with operating as a public company.
 The timing and amount of our operating and capital expenditures will depend largely on:

-- the scope, progress, results, and costs of our preclinical studies, and clinical trials of OTX-2002 and any future clinical trials; - the timing of, and the costs involved in, obtaining marketing approvals for our current and future product candidates in regions where we choose to commercialize any products; - the number of future product candidates and potential additional indications that we may pursue and their development requirements; - the stability, scale, yield, and cost of our manufacturing process as we scale-up production and formulation of our product candidates for clinical trials, in preparation for regulatory approval and in preparation for commercialization, including our ability to build our own manufacturing facility; - the costs of pre- and post-commercialization activities for any approved product, including the costs and timing of establishing product sales, marketing, distribution, and manufacturing capabilities; - revenue, if any, received from commercial sales of our products, should any of our product candidates receive marketing approval; - the costs and timing of changes in pharmaceutical pricing and reimbursement infrastructure; - the costs and timing of changes in the regulatory environment and enforcement rules; - our ability to compete with other therapeutics in the indications we target; - the effect of competing technological and market developments; - the extent to which we enter into collaborations or licenses for products, product candidates, or technologies; - our headcount growth and associated costs as we expand our research and development capabilities and establish a commercial infrastructure; - the costs of preparing, filing, and prosecuting patent applications and maintaining and protecting our intellectual property rights, including enforcing and defending intellectual property-related claims; - the costs of operating as a public company; and the severity, duration, and impact of the COVID-19 pandemic, which may adversely impact our business.
+- the scope, progress, results, and costs of our preclinical studies, and clinical trials of OTX-2002 and any future clinical trials; - the timing of, and the costs involved in, obtaining marketing approvals for our current and future product candidates in regions where we choose to commercialize any products; - the number of future product candidates and potential additional indications that we may pursue and their development requirements; - the stability, scale, yield, and cost of our manufacturing process as we scale-up production and formulation of our product candidates for clinical trials, in preparation for regulatory approval and in preparation for commercialization, including our ability to build our own manufacturing facility; - the costs of pre- and post-commercialization activities for any approved product, including the costs and timing of establishing product sales, marketing, distribution, and manufacturing capabilities; - revenue, if any, received from commercial sales of our products, should any of our product candidates receive marketing approval; - the costs and timing of changes in pharmaceutical pricing and reimbursement infrastructure; - the costs and timing of changes in the regulatory environment and enforcement rules; - our ability to compete with other therapeutics in the indications we target; - the effect of competing technological and market developments; - the extent to which we enter into collaborations or licenses for products, product candidates, or technologies; - our headcount growth and associated costs as we expand our research and development capabilities and establish a commercial infrastructure; - the costs of preparing, filing, and prosecuting patent applications and maintaining and protecting our intellectual property rights, including enforcing and defending intellectual property-related claims; and - the costs of operating as a public company.

-We believe that our existing cash, cash equivalents and marketable securities will enable us to fund our operating expenses and capital expenditure requirements into the third quarter of 2024.
+In order to ensure sufficient resources to advance our lead program and maximize near- and long-term value creation opportunities from our platform, we announced a strategic prioritization in March 2024.
+As part of this initiative, we streamlined the organization and optimized our research and development efforts and, as a result, we believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements into the second quarter of 2025.
 However, we have based this estimate on assumptions that may prove to be incorrect, and we could utilize our available capital resources sooner than we expect.
 We have had recurring losses since inception and we expect to continue to generate operating losses and use cash in operations for the foreseeable future.
-The Company expects to finance its future cash needs through a combination of equity offerings, debt financings, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements, or other sources.
-Volatility in capital markets and general economic conditions in the United States may be a significant obstacle to raising the required funds and, as a result, the Company may be unable to secure the necessary funding on acceptable terms.
-This raises substantial doubt about the Company's ability to continue as a going concern.
+We expect to finance our future cash needs through a combination of equity offerings, debt financings, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements, or other sources.
+Volatility in capital markets and general economic conditions in the United States may be a significant obstacle to raising the required funds and, as a result, we may be unable to secure the necessary funding on acceptable terms.
+This raises substantial doubt about our ability to continue as a going concern.